Chanin Sae-ear

-Chanin Sae-ear (ชนินทร์ แซ่เอียะ; RTGS: Chanin Sae-ia, born 5 July 1992) is a Thai professional footballer who plays as a goalkeeper for Thai League 1 club Chonburi and the Thailand national team.
+Chanin Sae-ear (ชนินทร์ แซ่เอียะ; RTGS: Chanin Sae-ia, born 5 July 1992) is a Thai professional footballer who plays as a goalkeeper.

 International career

 Chanin played for the Thailand U-23 team at the 2014 Asian Games.
 He was also part of the senior squad at the 2014 AFF Suzuki Cup.

 In May 2015, he was called up to play in a 2018 World Cup qualifying match against Vietnam.

 Chanin was the starting keeper for Thailand at the 2015 Southeast Asian Games, conceding one goal in the whole tournament as Thailand won the gold medal.